Mutation X V4 By Indulgence

 In terms of flavour the Mutation X V4 is excellent.
 Its so much better than many cloud chasing RDA’s and it is comparable to some of the specific flavour chasing drippers out there.
 No doubt due to the new underneath airflow and it works very well.

 I tried a variety of juice with this RDA, T-Juice Red Astaire, El Diablo Lime Cream Cupcake, Manabush Waxahachie.
 Every juice tasted exactly how it should and the vape which was on a 0.5 ohm dual coil was flavoursome and warm with the most immense clouds quickly fogging up my room after one or two draws.
+For more juice options check out this guide here.

 The clouds really are massive, almost bordering on the obscene when the airflow is fully opened up.